 Pasta.
 I always serve my ragu sauces with thick and hearty pasta.
 Never use thin and delicate pasta as the sauce will overwhelm it.
 I usually have Bucatini or Pappardelle on hand which works great with a heavier sauce such as this roasted cauliflower ragu.

-Whenever I have a little leftover pasta in the pantry or freezer, I tend to grab for this recipe as I always have cauliflower in the refrigerator.
+Whenever I have a little leftover pasta in the pantry or freezer, I tend to grab this recipe as I always have cauliflower in the refrigerator.
 When in a pinch I have also mixed it with brown rice.
 We find this recipe rustic and comforting, as well as rich in flavors.
 Hope you enjoy it too, and maybe cauliflower will become a favorite ingredient in your kitchen also.

-Roasted Cauliflower Ragu
+Recipe: Cauliflower Ragu

 ** serves 4 – 6 depending on how hungry you are

 - 1 3/4 pound cauliflower, green leaves, and stem removed